pkulihongyu/homepage/README.md

 BIOGRAPHY

-I'm Li Hongyu from YPC,PKU who takes in the Introduction to Computing teached by Professor Cao Donggang.
+I'm Li Hongyu from YPC,PKU who takes the Introduction to Computing teached by Professor Cao Donggang.